5 July 2019

 on course website

-This summer school offers courses that will cover recent developments within the macro-labor and micro-labor contexts.
+In particular, this summer school offers courses that will cover recent developments within the macro-labor and micro-labor contexts.
 In each course, both theoretical and empirical aspects will be covered as well as economic policy.
+These courses should be of interest to graduate students or academics who want to expand their knowledge in the area and to practitioners interested in understanding the fundamentals of these issues.
 During the courses, faculty are available to discuss research ideas and projects with the program participants.

 It is directed by Maia Güell, Professor of Economics at University of Edinburgh.